ejohansson13/concepts_explained/Stable Diffusion/StableDiffusion_ML.md

 Exiting the loop of ResNet and upsampling blocks, we encounter three additional ResNet blocks stabilizing the higher-dimensional image feature representations.
 The 3x3 window of convolutional operations again serve to emphasize the adjacent relationships of image features.
 Image features have now reached the dimensions of pixel-space and stabilizing their values immediately prior to image conversion becomes very important.
 Affirming the need for pixel-space stabilization, we pass the image features through group normalization, an activation function, and an outward convolution to convert our high-dimensional image features to a legitimate pixel-space image representation.
 We have now successfully passed an image through our autoencoder, stabilized our latent space, and are ready to measure the success of our encoding and decoding neural network.

 Repeat decoder function and its importance.
-Maybe.
+Decoder is important because at inference time, we are only employing it.
+Encoder is not utilized whatsoever at inference time.

 #### Metric